Blood Cancer Patients Urge Government to Honour Drug Funding Promise

 Rob spoke to Radio NZ yesterday and posted the following comment on both Stuff and NZ Herald websites:

 “There is nothing in this budget for new blood cancer drugs.
 A promise was made to fund 13 new cancer drugs during the 2023 election campaign.
-In 2024 only 7 of these drugs were funded - all for solid tumours.
+In 2024, 13 of these drugs were funded - however they were all for solid tumours.
 Shane Reti, then Minister of Health, said that decisions on blood cancer would be delayed until the Cancer Control Agency had reported.
 They did so in October 2024.
 There are 24 blood cancer drugs funded in Australia that are not funded here.
 The absence of any increase for blood cancer drugs simply extends the broken promise made soon after the election”.

 CLL Advocates Submission to the Health Select Committee on the Medicines Amendment Bill